Observation of geometric phases in quantum erasers: Theoretical analysis of double-slit interferometers with internal states

-The degradation of visibility is related to the performance of which-path marking, which depends on the inner product $\bracketi{\psi_\U{A}}{\psi_\U{B}}$.
+The degradation of visibility is related to the efficacy of which-path marking, which depends on the inner product $\bracketi{\psi_\U{A}}{\psi_\U{B}}$.
 The lesser the value of $|\bracketi{\psi_\U{A}}{\psi_\U{B}}|$, the lesser is the visibility.
-When $\bracketi{\psi_\U{A}}{\psi_\U{B}}=0$, two states are perfectly distinguishable and the path followed by the photon is discriminated unambiguously.
-Therefore, the interference is completely eliminated.
+In particular, when $\bracketi{\psi_\U{A}}{\psi_\U{B}}=0$, two states are perfectly distinguishable and the path followed by the photon is discriminated unambiguously.
+Then, the interference is completely eliminated.